Hoooid/HaodongTangGroup/content/en/authors/唐浩东/_index.md

 ---
 # Display name
-title: HaodongTang
+title: Haodong TANG

 # Full Name (for SEO)
-first_name: Haodong
+first_name: 浩东
-last_name: Tang
+last_name: 唐

 # Is this the primary user of the site?
 superuser: true